i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   +----+----+----+----+----+----+----+----+

   blk :: 254
-  size :: 2 bytes, big endian, size of padding to follow padding :: random data
+  size :: 2 bytes, big endian, 0-65516
+  padding :: zeros or random data

 {% endhighlight %}

 Notes
 `````
+- All-zero padding is fine, as it will be encrypted.
 - Padding strategies TBD.
-- Minimum padding TBD.
 - Padding-only frames are allowed.
-- Padding defaults TBD.
+- Padding default is 0-15 bytes.
 - See options block for padding parameter negotiation
 - See options block for min/max padding parameters
-- Message size limit is 64KB.
-If more padding is necessary, send multiple frames.
 - Router response on violation of negotiated padding is implementation-dependent.

 Other block types
 `````````````````
-Implementations should ignore unknown block types for forward compatibility, except in message 3 part 2, where unknown blocks are not allowed.
+Implementations should ignore unknown block types for forward compatibility.

 Future work